 One of the first commercial commissions was for an Irish bench design commissioned by decorator David Mlinaric for The National Gallery where the benches still remain today.

-A famous acquisition was an 18-foot-high George I bed that was originally made for the Prince of Wales visit to Raynham Manor.
+One of Christopher’s favourite acquisitions was an 18-foot-high George I bed that was prepared for the visit of the Prince of Wales visit to Raynham Hall in 1712.
 Discovered by Christopher in a jigsaw puzzle of pieces, the canopy bed took two years to put together.
-The director of Royal Historic Palaces acquired for Hampton Court Palace where it still resides today.
+The Raynham Hall State Bed was acquired 2 years later by the director of Royal Historic Palaces for Hampton Court Palace in 2002 for the restoration of King George’s apartments, and there it can be seen today.